 Restricting Visibility of Servers

 SentryOne supports restricting server visibility in the cloud through the application of Rights Based Security.
 With Rights Based Security, a user can be assigned a limited set of visible sites, target groups, or instances.
-Rights configured in the SentryOne client for a user are honored in the cloud.
+Rights configured for a user in the SentryOne client are honored in the cloud.

 To restrict what a shared user has access to, create a user in the SentryOne client and restrict their rights using Rights Based Security.
 That user then becomes available in the Link to SentryOne Client User drop-down list while sharing.